 The final aspect is economical sustainability.
 A company, brand, project or initiative has to be viable.
 The people working there need to be treated and paid fairly.
 Brands need to see the value and the company needs to be self-sustaining.

 “Economic sustainability is also very important,” says Christiane.
 “You can’t really say you have a sustainable solution unless there’s a balance between economic and environmental sustainability.
 A project might be great for the environment but not sustainable financially or physically for the people working there.
+For example, longterm contracts can play an important role and motivate farmers to invest in the time and work that is needed.
 This balance is sometimes forgotten.”

 Each shearing – which happens twice per year – is quality controlled.
 And when we say each shearing, we mean the shearing of each sheep.
 Every fleece is scanned for a variety of markers including fineness, measured in microns.